wgoode3/Lectures/Python/week1day1.md

 1. <details>
     <summary>Why version 2.7 and not 3.6?</summary>
-    2.7 is forward compatible with 3.6, but 3.6 is not backward compatible with 2.7.
-There are sill a lot of peole using Python 2.7 as well.
+    2.7 can be forward compatible with 3.6, but 3.6 is not backward compatible with 2.7.
+There are sill a lot of people using Python 2.7 as well.
 Some Python libraries may still work best in 2.7.
 </details>

 ### The Request Response Cycle